Voting

 This election, you have two votes.

-If you are enrolled on the General Electoral Roll, you can vote for condidates in your geographic ward: North Ward, Kōhanga Moa Ward or Kaitake-Ngāmotu Ward.
+If you are enrolled on the General Electoral Roll, you can vote for candidates in your geographic ward: North Ward, Kōhanga Moa Ward or Kaitake-Ngāmotu Ward.
 If you are on the Māori Electoral Roll, you can vote in the Te Purutanga Mauri Pūrutanga Māori Ward.

 Then, everyone gets to also vote for candidates who are standing ‘at large’ or ‘district-wide’ – like me.